awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Evaluating TensorFlow models in AWS Lambda](https://iplayer.engineering/evaluating-tensorflow-models-in-aws-lambda-c0e06cf23d87) - How AWS Lambda can be used to evaluate TensorFlow models in a serverless fashion.
 - [Your serverless Raspberry Pi cluster with Docker](https://blog.alexellis.io/your-serverless-raspberry-pi-cluster/) - How to setup and operate a serverless Raspberry Pi cluster with the help of Docker and [OpenFaaS ★2776](https://github.com/alexellis/faas).
 - [4 reasons serverless FaaS on the IBM cloud is better than ever](https://www.ibm.com/blogs/bluemix/2017/08/four-reasons-serverless-faas-ibm-cloud-better-ever) - Post about the recent changes done to the IBM Bluemix FaaS offering.
+- [How to build a scalable crawler](https://medium.com/@marcello.lins/how-to-build-a-scalable-crawler-on-the-cloud-that-can-mine-thousands-of-data-points-costing-less-a9825331eef5) - Post on how to build a serverless web crawler.
+- [Deploying a TypeScript Lambda function with Serverless](https://blog.shovonhasan.com/deploying-a-typescript-node-aws-lambda-function-with-serverless/) - How to use TypeScript on AWS Lambda with the Serverless Framework.
+- [Rapidly deploy Azure functions using PowerShell](https://blogs.msdn.microsoft.com/mvpawardprogram/2017/08/15/serverless-azure-functions) - How to use the Windows PowerShell to deploy Azure Functions.
+- [3 questions about serverless technology](https://thenewstack.io/3-questions-serverless-technology/) - 3 important questions about serverless computing and serverless architectures.
+- [Serverless Framework with SAM for local dev & testing](https://read.iopipe.com/go-serverless-with-sam-for-local-dev-test-f6f23eb6a2bf) - How one can use the Serverless Framework in combination with SAM to develop and test locally.

 ## Screencasts